kellykohlleffel/genai-rag-snowflake/README.md

 # Create a wine country travel assistant with Fivetran, Snowflake, Cortex, and Streamlit
 ## Scripts and code for the Fivetran + Snowflake RAG-based, Gen AI Hands on Lab (60 minute version)

 This repo provides the high level steps to create a RAG-based, Gen AI travel assistant using Fivetran and Snowflake (detailed instructions are in the lab guide provided by your lab instructor).
-The required transformation scripts and the required Streamlit code is included.
+The required transformation scripts and the required Streamlit code are both included.
 This repo is the "easy button" to copy/paste the transformations and the code.
 If you have any issues with copy/paste, you can download the code [here](https://github.com/rikthefrog/rag-fivetran/archive/refs/heads/main.zip).

 ### STEP 1: Create a Fivetran connector to Snowflake